-Pursuant to ASC 815, the Company deemed the new warrants to be classified as a liability at fair value initially with subsequent changes in fair value recorded in earnings.
+Pursuant to ASC 815, the Company deemed the warrants to be classified as a liability at fair value initially with subsequent changes in fair value recorded in earnings.
 The warrants were recorded at a fair value of \$6.0 million determined using the Black-Scholes Model.
 As the total fair value of the warrant liability and common stock exceeds the in-kind payment proceeds of \$3.8 million, the Company recorded an extinguishment loss of the \$1.6 million excess to other income, net in the consolidated statements of operations.
 The Company incurred a total of \$0.8 million in issuance costs, which were allocated between the warrants and common stock on a relative fair value basis.
 The modified warrants are equity classified both before and after the modification and were fair valued as of the date of the amendment, this resulted in an increase in the value of the warrants and an additional \$0.9 million was recorded to additional paid in capital on the condensed consolidated balance sheet.
 The warrant liability was remeasured at \$3.0 million as of December 31, 2022.
-The Warrant Liability was remeasured at \$2.3 million as of March 31, 2023 and the Company recognized a gain on warrant liability in the amount of \$0.7 million in the condensed consolidated statements of operations during the three months ended March 31, 2023.
+The warrant liability was remeasured at \$3.2 million as of June 30, 2023 and the Company recognized a loss on warrant liability in the amount of \$0.2 million in the condensed consolidated statements of operations during the six months ended June 30, 2023.

-On January 12, 2023, the Company issued warrants to purchase 90,000 shares of common stock to an institutional investor in exchange for the investor's agreement to waive the lockup provisions contained in the November 2022 Offering securities purchase agreement.
+In January 2023, the Company issued warrants to purchase 90,000 shares of common stock to an institutional investor in exchange for the investor's agreement to waive the lockup provisions contained in the November 2022 Offering securities purchase agreement.
 The warrant has an exercise price of \$8.22, is exercisable beginning on May 9, 2023 and expires on May 9, 2028.
+Pursuant to ASC 815, the Company deemed the warrants to be classified as a liability at fair value initially with subsequent changes in fair value recorded in earnings.
+The warrants were recorded at a fair value of \$0.4 million determined using the Black-Scholes Model.
+The warrant liability was remeasured at \$0.2 million as of June 30, 2023 and the Company recognized a gain on warrant liability in the amount of \$0.1 million in the condensed consolidated statements of operations during the six months ended June 30, 2023.